OREJAH/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

   For the hyperdrive pipeline, logistic regression was the algorithm used.
 This is a machine learning binary classification algorithm used to predict the probability of a categorical dependent variable.In this case, we'll be getting outputs in boolean form of either yes or no.

 ### Benefits of parameter sampler.
  In this hyperdrive pipeline, I made use of the random parameter sampling method which helped to avoid bias.
-It chose the best hyperparameters and also optimized for speed versus accuracy.
+You do not have to worry about the run time because you can control the number of parameter searches.
+It also helps in choosing the best hyperparameters and optimize for speed versus accuracy.
 Unlike the grid sampling method that supports discrete hyperparameters, this random sampling method supports both discrete and contionuous hyperparameters, these hyperparameter values are randomly selected from the defined search space, making it very easy to use.

-So i was able to pass the following hyperparameters:
+ Using the random parameter sampler, I was able to pass the following parameters:

  "--C":uniform(0.05,0.10),